Blimperoo/DSA4263-Final-Insider-Trading/datasets/README.md

 This folder does not contain our dataset but contains the how to setup your untracked  `data_untracked` folder, to either scrape the necessary datasets from websites or download them through the google drive link.

 ## How to setup the `data_untracked` folder
-1. Run the below bashcode in the root directory of this git repository.
+1. Run the below bash code in the root directory of this git repository.
 ```{bash}
 mkdir -p data_untracked/raw/sec_submissions/interim \
          data_untracked/raw/sec_submissions/compiled \